jon-harper/E34M1/docs/assembly/belts.md

 2. Face the belt ribs facing away from the X axis extrusion (towards the front of the printer).
 Slide 25-50cm (1-2") of the belt end through the *rear* hole for the belt.
 3. Take the end of belt loop and fold it forward, then slip it out through the *forward* hole for the belt.
 4. Draw some extra slack on the belt to keep it from slipping out easily.
-5. Using the second belt, repeat steps 1-4 with the top belt catch.
+5. Using the second belt, repeat steps 1-4 with the lower belt catch.
 6. Loop the end of both belts back on themselves so that the teeth interlock.
-7. Press a belt grabber over the belts with the toothed side facing backwards, i.e. pressing into the belt.
+7. Press a belt grabber over the belts with the toothed side facing the belt.
 8. Secure the belt grabber with two (2) M3 x 6mm screws and lock washers.
 9. Thread the two belts through the CoreXY system of your Mercury One build.
-10. Check that each belt is seated on each idler and engages properly with the stepper.
+10. Check that each belt is seated on each idler and engages properly with the stepper's pulley.
 11. Repeat steps 1-6 with the left belts.
 12. Draw firmly and equally on both belts, then push the remaining belt grabber down to keep them from slipping.
 13. Keep firm tension on the belt grabber and install the remaining two (2) 6mm screws with lock washers.